ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-bernedoodles.md

   - image: /img/193-img_1481.jpg
     caption: Bob
 ---
 We are excited to do a repeat litter with these two, They had such amazing puppies last time..
 Puppies arrived safely on July 12th, 6 boys and 4 girls.
-Go home date is September 6th!
-Fill out an application to get on this reservation list.
+I have 2 sweet boys ready to go home now.
+Bob and and Vector.
+Fill out an application if interested.